an experiment in navigating the knowledge frontier beyond search

 Each node is a nexus of information.
 A single click opens a gateway to resources including books, GitHub repositories, videos, articles, and more, with hyperlinks as the focal point.

 Each node also serves as an entryway to a dedicated space, allowing for in-depth exploration without the distraction of unrelated information.
-As you delve into these spaces, your path is preserved as a "trail of breadcrumbs," enabling you to retrace your steps or forge ahead through your discoveries.
+As you navigate into these spaces, your path is preserved as a "trail of breadcrumbs," enabling you to retrace your steps or forge ahead through your discoveries.
 You can curate trails of web browsing and make them shareable, forkable, and maybe even globally searchable (if you make them public).

 You can also enhance curie’s landscape with your own insights by adding personal nodes, thus tailoring the knowledge canvas to your unique understanding.